-The design program includes several examples of usable active and passive open space features, such as the play area with play equipment at the east end of the site, and benches and picnic tables.
-Passive open space features include the stormwater bio-swales, abundant landscaping, and meandering pathway.
+The design program includes several examples of usable active open space features such as the play area with play equipment at the east end of the site, and benches and picnic tables.
+The residents will also enjoy the passive open space features such as the stormwater swales, abundant landscaping, and meandering pathway.
+This requirement is met.

-18.170.050 - Fences and walls
+18.170.050 18.170.050 - Fences and walls A. REQUIR Complies Conflicts N/A Minimize the use of fences that inhibit pedestrian movement or separate the project from the neighborhood.
+Front yards shall be visually open to the street.
+Where fencing is used, provide gates or openings at frequent intervals.
+Provide variation in fencing to avoid blank walls.

-- Provide variation in fencing though use of setbacks, or stepped fence heights. - Provide variation in texture, color or materials to add visual interest. - Provide landscape screening to break up expanses of fencing. - Repeat use of building facade material on fence columns and/or stringers. - Provide lighting, canopies, trellises, or other features to add visual interest.
+Provide variation in fencing though use of setbacks, or stepped fence heights.

+Provide variation in texture, color or materials to add visual interest.

+Provide landscape screening to break up expanses of fencing.

+Repeat use of building facade material on fence columns and/or stringers.

+Provide lighting, canopies, trellises, or other features to add visual interest.

 The intent of this requirement is to discourage closed communities in urban areas and promote clear open connections between housing and the public right-of-way.
-The on-site fencing proposed is located along the entire south property line, from west to east behind all three buildings.
+The only fencing proposed is located along the entire south property line, from west to east, behind all three buildings.
 The plans show that the fencing is a "6' chain link to 4.5' wood fence which is to remain."
-Landscaping is proposed between the fence and the buildings and includes trees and shrubs to provide a mixed semi-transparent buffer between the development and the property to the south.
+Landscaping proposed against the fence includes trees and shrubs that provide a mixed semi-transparent buffer between the development and the property to the south.